Ajinkya7poppyi/ImageProcessing/Read_Write_Image/README.md

-# Python Program To Access Pixels Using OpenCV
+# Python Program To Read/Write an Image Using OpenCV

 ### Author:- Ajinkya Patil

 ### Github:- https://github.com/Ajinkya7poppyi

-**Python program to access pixels in image.**
+**Python Program To Read/Write an Image Using OpenCV**

-This program demonstrates to get and set the values at desired pixel locations.
+Program to read image from file path and write to the given path if pressed ‘s’ key by user.
+Otherwise press escape key to escape from program.